-This workshop for New Zealand schools and tertiary education institutions will provide school leaders and counsellors - from high schools to tertiary institutions - with the state of the art skills necessary to tackle some of the most difficult clinical situations facing experienced counsellors regarding suicide assessment.
+This workshop for schools and tertiary education institutions will provide school leaders and counsellors - from high schools to tertiary institutions - with the state of the art skills necessary to tackle some of the most difficult clinical situations facing experienced counsellors regarding suicide assessment.

 Topics covered include:

 - The practical use of risk and protective factors in formulating risk

 - Innovative strategies for uncovering suicidal ideation and intent

 - Interview strategies for uncovering taboo topics often associated with increased suicide risk such as substance abuse and incest

 - Interviewing tips for spotting dangerous psychotic process both directed towards self and others.